Hilbert modules associated to parabolically induced representations of semisimple Lie groups: Introduction

-These representations play a key role in the Plancherel formula for $G$, established by Harish-Chandra in \cite{HC70}, that is in the description of the reduced dual $\widehat{G}_r$ as a measured space.
-Among the facts involved in that description, which will be explained in greater detail below, it is shown that $P$-series representations are generically irreducible \cite{HC71}, and that the families $\widehat{G}_P$ of classes of irreducible $P$-series representations are in fact parametrised by the conjugacy classes of Levi components $L=MA$ of the cuspidal parabolic subgroups $P$.
-In view of these facts, it appears that properly describing $P$-series representations within the Hilbert modules setting should involve modules over $C^*(L)$ rather than over $C^*(P)$, as Rieffel's theory permits.
-We will obtain such objects in Section \ref{E(G/N)}, as a special case of the general construction of Section \ref{construction}, dealing with group actions on a measured space satisfying certain hypotheses.
-Section \ref{pictures} is devoted to providing different pictures of these modules, reflecting some classical porperties of $P$-series representations, while in Section \ref{irred} we prove a global analogue to the irreducibility theorem of Bruhat and Harish-Chandra by characterising some bounded invariant operators.
-Another application of this point of view is given in Section \ref{intertwine}, where we prove the convergence of intertwining integrals.
+Among the facts involved in the description of $\hat{G}_r$, which will be explained in greater detail below, it is shown that these representations are generically irreducible \cite{HC71}, and that the families $\widehat{G}_P$ of classes of irreducible components of the $P$-series representations are in fact parametrised by the conjugacy classes of Levi components $L=MA$ of the cuspidal parabolic subgroups $P$.
+In view of these facts, it appears that properly describing $P$-series representations within the Hilbert modules setting should involve modules over $C^*(L)$ rather than over $C^*(P)$, as would a direct application of Rieffel's theory.

-As will be explained in Section \ref{images}, the modules discussed here also constitute the framework for a global theory of intertwining operators, developed in order to study the reduced dual as a non-commutative topological space, that is to analyse the reduced $C^*$-algebra $C^*_r(G)$ in terms of $C^*$-algebras associated to the Levi components of certain parabolic subgroups.